POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Omitted Proofs: Conditional XPath Translation

 The translation for LTL until and since is much more involved:

 where

-The main formula is the concatenation of two OP summary until operators.
-The first one only admits the $\doteq$ and $\gtrdot$ PR: it can only go upwards in the chain structure.
-Whenever one of its paths contains the left context of a chain, either the path ends there or it continues with the right context of that chain.
-The second until only admits $\doteq$ and $\lessdot$.
-It can therefore go downwards in the chain structure, and whenever one of its paths contains a right chain context, it must contain the left context too.
+The main formula is the concatenation of a US until and a DS until.
+Whenever a USP contains the left context of a chain, either the path ends there or it continues with the right context of that chain.
+Instead, whenever a DSP contains a right chain context, it must contain the left context too.

-When evaluated in the left context of a chain, subformula $\alpha(\varphi)$ makes sure $\varphi'$ holds in all positions of the body of the outermost (forward maximal) chain starting in that position (i.e.\ the one whose left and right contexts are in the $\doteq$ or $\gtrdot$ relation).
-Therefore, including it in the left side of the first until makes sure $\varphi'$ holds in all chain bodies skipped by its paths.
+When evaluated in the left context of a chain, subformula $\alpha(\varphi)$ makes sure $\varphi'$ holds in all positions of the body of the outermost chain with that left context (i.e.\ the one whose right context is the rightmost one).
+Therefore, including it in the left side of the US until makes sure $\varphi'$ holds in all chain bodies skipped by its paths.

-Symmetrically, when evaluated in the right context of a chain, $\beta(\varphi)$ makes sure $\varphi'$ holds in all positions in the body of the outermost (backward-maximal) chain ending there.
-It is included in both sides of the second until, so that $\varphi'$ holds in all chain bodies skipped by its paths.
+Symmetrically, when evaluated in the right context of a chain, $\beta(\varphi)$ makes sure $\varphi'$ holds in all positions in the body of the outermost chain with that right context (i.e., whose left context is the leftmost).
+It is included in both sides of the DS until, so that $\varphi'$ holds in all chain bodies skipped by its paths.

 The translation for the since operator is symmetric.